From Benchwarmer to Starter: How to Be the All Star of Your Job Search

 Famous small forwards: LeBron James, Kevin Durant, Carmelo Anthony

-No matter what kind of job you want, it’s important to show hiring managers that you’re well-rounded: companies want employees who can contribute not only their skills and expertise but their personality and attitude, too!
+Be the Small Forward: No matter what kind of job you want, it’s important to show hiring managers that you’re well-rounded: companies want employees who can contribute not only their skills and expertise but their personality and attitude, too.
 Talk about your soft and hard skills during interviews; sell yourself on more than your resume.
-If appropriate, you can talk about interests you have outside the role, like running or reading.

 Power Forward

-Power forwards are lethal because they can play several positions: their role varies based on who they are matched with, and they make adjustments accordingly.
-Some games they need to play in the paint, other times they need to hit mid range jumpers and drive to the basket.
+Power forwards are critical because they can play several positions: their role varies based on who they are matched with, and they make adjustments accordingly.
+Some games they need to play in the paint, other times they need to hit mid-range jumpers and drive to the basket.

 Famous power forwards: Tim Duncan, Charles Barkley, Dennis Rodman, Kevin Garnett